Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 2) Decide on your overall asset allocation (see above).
 This is not an easy decision.
 Determining your comfort with stock market risk vs fixed income investments is unique to each person, and shouldn’t be skipped over.
 This is especially true the further we get from the last time investors felt really heavy stress from a stock market drop.

 4) After you have decided how much of your investment portfolio you want invested in equities (stocks) and fixed income (bonds & high interest savings accounts), then you want to select your actual investments.
-Please see our article on Canada’s all-in-one ETFs, as well as our Questrade vs Wealthsimple article for more information on exactly how Kornel and I personally invest (as well as pretty much every single financial writer that I know).
+Please see our article on Canada’s all in one ETFs, as well as our Questrade vs Wealthsimple article for more information on exactly how Kornel and I personally invest (as well as pretty much every single financial writer that I know).

 STOP – Many people can stop here, ignore points 5-9, and jump right to Kornel’s case study.
 If you start to become overloaded with acronyms & small percentages, then you need to understand one thing:

 Don’t let your lack of understanding of the sprinkles stop you from getting started on your retirement sundae!!!
-Most Canadian investors are better off ignoring the small improvements below, if it means that they get started today!
+Most Canadian investors are better off ignoring the small improvements below if it means that they get started today!

-You can absolutely ignore this sprinkle on your sundae, select an all-in-one ETF, buy that ETF across your TFSA, RRSP, and non-registered accounts – and be JUST FINE!
+You can absolutely ignore this sprinkle on your sundae, select an all-in-one ETF, buy that one ETF across your TFSA, RRSP, and non-registered accounts – and be JUST FINE!

 5) The next level of maximizing your returns involves splitting up your ETFs or robo advisor-managed assets into the non-registered, TFSA, or RRSP accounts where they will receive the least amount of tax penalty.